Smith College Bechtel Environmental Classroom

 The Living Building Challenge

-The Living Building Challenge is a considerable steep above LEED Platinum.
+The Living Building Challenge is a considerable step above LEED Platinum.
 It is the very highest bar of environmental performance – essentially requiring (among other things) that all energy, water, and nutrient flows are managed within the building and site boundaries.

 LBC “Red List” Compliance

 This building achieves appropriate sourcing and responsible industry through the use of products and processes that are respectful to all forms of life over time.
 The lumber comes from locally and sustainably managed forests.
 All lighting, communication, and control products, were appropriately sourced including recessed LEDs and indirect fluorescent light fixtures.
-One way this building considers conservation + reuse is by using salvaged Cypress siding.

 No harmful materials or toxic chemicals from the Red List were used in the building.
 For example, instead of the use of PVC piping, alternatives such as recycled and recyclable HDPE were used.
 To account for the embodied carbon footprint from the building’s construction the College paid a one-time carbon offset.